Close Menu

 • Women with cancer of the breast or uterus

-• Some drugs like antibiotics can interfere with the absorption of the pill.
+• Some drugs, like antibiotics, can interfere with the absorption of the pill.
 Inform your doctor that you are on the pill if you need medication for some other illness.

 Contraceptive injections